teadrinker/mdi.js/README.md

      	wantMouseWheel	//  true or false (default is false)

-     	wantBrowserContextMenu	//  true or false (default is false)
+     	wantBrowserContextMenu	//  true or false (default is true)
                              //  note that this is globally, not just for the element